 address of the student prefixed, it's easy for him to know

 who he is correcting.
 The teacher can send the session back,

 You can optionally install Xcas on your device, in order to run it

 in airplane mode (without Internet connection).

-To install Xcas for Firefox, download
+To install Xcas for Firefox on a mobile device, download

 unzip it (for example with Androzip on Android),

 search the xcasen.html file and open it with your

 browser (Firefox recommended).
 You can create a shortcut